chrishtr/rendering/stylesheet-loading-proposal.md

 will be extended to include the definition of a _pending parsing blocking style sheet_.

-A _pending parsing blocking style sheet_ is any style sheet that is parser-inserted, or declared in a parser-inserted style sheet via @import, regardless of its location in the HTML.
+A _pending parsing blocking style sheet_ is any style sheet that is parser-inserted, or declared in a parser-inserted style sheet via `@import`, regardless of its location in the HTML.

 # HTML parser blocks in all phases